Spinach Raspberry Smoothie

 Can you taste spinach when added to a smoothie?

-I find that when adding under 1/2 cup of frozen spinach or 1 cup fresh baby spinach, you do not even taste it when adding it to a smoothie.
-If you do find that you are very sensitive and do taste the spinach, add the optional maple syrup to add in just enough sweetness to offset any spinach flavor.
+I find that when adding a 1/2 cup of frozen spinach or 1 cup fresh baby spinach, you do not taste it when adding it to a smoothie.
+If you do find that you are very sensitive and do taste the spinach, add a little more maple syrup to offset any spinach flavor.

 How to make a smoothie without ice